 Meath County Council provides litter picking equipment, waste collection service to all interested individuals and groups in support of their work to improve and maintain the appearance of their areas.
-The council acknowledges the enormous contribution these groups make in the fight against litter with their participation in the Anti Litter Initiative, National Spring Clean, Pride of Place, Tidy Towns Competition etc.
+The council acknowledges the enormous contribution these groups make in the fight against litter with their participation in the Green KM., National Spring Clean, Pride of Place, Tidy Towns Competition etc.

-Financial support may also be given for community Recycling days where there is clear evidence that the materials collected are being brought to an authorised facility for such material.
+Support may also be given for community Recycling days where there is clear evidence that the materials collected are being brought to an authorised facility for such material, particularly areas not serviced by recycling centres such as East Meath, Ashbourne.